juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Still no house viewings - waiting for contracts to end with current estate agents so we try a different one
-* Situation at home is no longer amicable and I have moved out of the house.
-Looking for a place to rent
+* I have now been living in my rented flat for a little over a month, and I pretty much have bought everything I needed so far.
+I feel pretty settled in the new place and town.

 ### Reading
 * [The Outsider by Stephen King](https://bookwyrm.social/book/36200/s/the-outsider "The Outsider by Stephen King")